Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: Methods

 The Threat Report ATT\&CK Mapper (TRAM) machine learning python tool\footnote{\url{https://github.com/center-for-threat-informed-defense/tram/}} is also executed on the document.
 TRAM, similar to rcATT, returns likely MITRE ATT\&CK techniques that were mentioned in threat reports.
 Therefore similarly to rcATT, this data will likely have high error rates for natural language text that is quite different from threat reports, but could be more accurate for cybersecurity related text.

-Especially for the data coming from the web crawlers, the natural language text could be non-English.
+For the data coming from the web crawlers, the natural language text could be non-English.
 Having some signal to indicate when this occurs in the Neo4j database could be useful (for example if one just wants to query documents that are only English or Spanish text).
 The other reason that this signal is important is because all of the natural language machine learning algorithms vectorize the input text using a very broadly defined English dictionary - meaning that other languages are not used in these models, which means that their results will be very inaccurate and should not be used.
 Therefore, the python tool \emph{langdetect} is also executed on the text and the resulting language detection information is included in the node metadata.
+The machine learning models were applied to every document regardless of the language mixture, which means that ML outputs for the non-English documents in practice should not be considered.
+Future updates to this system should include more specific handling for multiple different natural languages, including ML parsing and vectorization within each language.